 Ubuntu: On Ubuntu go to Home and select the View >> show hidden files option which should display your wallet folder.

 Alright, now as we’ve located the core files of your wallet it’s time to move it to desired location.
-For this guide we’ll be using Zcash4Win wallet as an example and the method to change the data directory is similar to all wallets.
+For this guide we’ll be using Zcash4Win wallet as an example.
+But the method to change the data directory is similar to all wallets.

 Before following the next step make sure to close your wallet.